falkr/ttm4175/pages/day4.md

 - Become even more familiar with the Raspberry Pi
 - get an overview of how a webserver can be used to host your own websites.

+### Apache and webserver

+Apache is the most widely used web server software.
+Developed and maintained by Apache Software Foundation, Apache is an open source software available for free.
+It runs on 67% of all webservers in the world.
+It is fast, reliable, and secure.
+It can be highly customized to meet the needs of many different environments by using extensions and modules.

+ So what is a web server?
+A web server is like a restaurant host.
+When you arrive in a restaurant, the host greets you, checks your booking information and takes you to your table.
+Similar to the restaurant host, the web server checks for the web page you have requested and fetches it for your viewing pleasure.
+However, A web server is not just your host but also your server.
+Once it has found the web page you requested, it also serves you the web page.

+ To install Apache and start our own server, there are a few steps we need to go through.a

 # Step 1: Installing Apache